 By William Bruce

+To determine what business brokers do, let’s first define the profession.
 Business brokers are intermediaries who facilitate the sale of small to medium size privately held businesses by working with both buyers and sellers.
-There are important differences, but in some respects business brokers operate similarly to real estate agents; however their practice is limited to business entities.
+There are important differences, but in some respects, business brokers operate similarly to real estate agents; however their practice is limited to business entities.

 Business brokers can represent either the buyer or seller in a sale.
 Historically, the broker has traditionally represented the seller, but buyer representation is becoming more common.
 The representation of one party in a transaction usually creates a fiduciary duty between the broker and the party represented.
 Some states allow dual agency representation of both buyer and seller if all parties agree to the arrangement.